andy-guttridge/song-mates/README.md

 - Mechanism for users to easily contact the site admin.
 - 'Masonry' layout of user profile 'cards'.
 - A feature to explicitly mark accounts as 'hidden', e.g. for admin accounts, although this can be achieved now by maintaining a completely empty profile.
-- Ability to login with social media accounts.
+- Ability to register and login with social media accounts.
-- Enhanced account management functionality, e.g. ability for users to change username, change password, change email account and add email account verifications without having to get in touch with the site admin (currently unused allauth templates have not been removed, with a view to implementing these features in future).
+- Enhanced account management functionality, e.g. ability for users to change username, change password, change email account and add email account verifications without having to get in touch with the site admin (currently unused allauth templates have not been removed from the repo, with a view to implementing these features in future).
 - Automatic reduction of profile image size on upload.
 - Automatic deletion of images from cloudinary storage when users change their profile images or delete their profiles.